dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

 The ``IHostingEnvironment`` service is used to get the current environment.
 In the ``Development`` environment, the highlighted line of code above would look for a file named ``appsettings.Development.json`` and use its values, overriding any other values, if it's present.
 Learn more about :doc:`environments`.

-.. warning:: You should never store passwords or other sensitive data in source code or in plain text configuration files.
+.. warning:: You should never store passwords or other sensitive data in provider code or in plain text configuration files.
 You also shouldn't use production secrets in your development or test environments.
-Instead, such secrets should be specified outside the project tree, so they cannot be accidentally committed into the source repository.
+Instead, such secrets should be specified outside the project tree, so they cannot be accidentally committed into the provider repository.
 Learn more about :doc:`environments` and managing :doc:`/security/app-secrets`.

 One way to leverage the order precedence of ``Configuration`` is to specify default values, which can be overridden.
-In this simple console application, a default value for the ``username`` setting is specified in a ``MemoryConfigurationSource``, but this is overridden if a command line argument for ``username`` is passed to the application.
-You can see in the output how many configuration sources are configured at each stage of the program.
+In this simple console application, a default value for the ``username`` setting is specified in a ``MemoryConfigurationProvider``, but this is overridden if a command line argument for ``username`` is passed to the application.
+You can see in the output how many configuration providers are configured at each stage of the program.

 .. literalinclude:: configuration/sample/src/ConfigConsole/Program.cs
   :linenos: